The ILI Faculty

 Noni Thomas López

-Entering her 27th year of working in independent schools, Noni Thomas López is currently the Head of School of the Gordon School in East Providence, RI.
+Noni Thomas López is currently the Head of School of the Gordon School in East Providence, RI.
+As of July 1, 2025 she will be the new Head of School at Poly Prep Country Day School in Brooklyn, NY.

 Before joining Gordon, Noni worked for twenty years as a teacher and administrator in independent schools in New York City.
 From 2014 to 2018, she was the Assistant Head of School for Teaching and Learning at Ethical Culture Fieldston School.
 Previous to this appointment, Noni served as the Head of Middle School at the Nightingale-Bamford School and Middle School Director of the Calhoun School.